Vinitsaini-droid/Skitlearn/README.md

 - Basic Neural Network
 - Decision tree classifier
 - Random Forest Clasiifier
+-KNN
-- 🚧 More coming soon: KNNs, SVM etc.
+- 🚧 More coming soon!!
 Each model can be directly imported , each folder contains __init__.py file.
 ## ✨ Example Usage for Polynomial regression